Thevar Jayanthi

-Thevar Jayanthi, celebrated on 30 October, is an annual commemoration of the birthday of Pasumpon Muthuramalingam Thevar.
-It is celebrated in a grand way by the Thevar community in the southern districts of Tamil Nadu.
+Thevar Jayanthi ("birth anniversary of Thevar"), which falls on 30 October, is an annual commemoration of the birth anniversary of Pasumpon Muthuramalingam Thevar.
+It is celebrated primarily by the Thevar community in the southern districts of Tamil Nadu, the southernmost state of India.
 Although not an official public holiday, many schools and businesses in the area remain closed on the day.

-Thevar's legacy

-Whilst having been active in politics, it is mainly the spiritual discourse of Thevar that explains his following after his death.
-Also, the fact that his date of birth and death lie some close to each other has been interpreted as a sign of supernatural powers.
+Background

+Although Thevar was active in politics, his spiritual discourse is the main reason for his posthumous following.

 Thevar Shrine

-One of the main events on Thevar Jayanthi takes place at the samadhi (burial place) of Pasumpon Muthuramalingam Thevar, located at some 50 miles distance from Madurai.
-Pilgrims gather to take part in the ceremonies at the samadhi on 30 October.
-In later years the ceremony at the samadhi has begun to attract prominent politicians.
+One of the main events on Thevar Jayanthi takes place at the samadhi (burial place) of Pasumpon Muthuramalinga Thevar, located some 50 miles distance from Madurai.
+People gather to take part in the ceremonies at the samadhi on 30 October.
+In recent years, the ceremony at the samadhi has begun to attract politicians.
+Former Chief Minister M. Karunanidhi installed the 16-foot-tall statue of Muthuramalinga Thevar at the intersection of Goripalayam in Madurai on 5 January 1974.
+He also constructed the memorial for Thevar at Pasumpon village.

+Thevar Jayanthi

+In 1979, Chief Minister M. G. Ramachandran announced the birth anniversary of Thevar to be celebrated as a government event.
+On 19 October 1994, then Chief Minister Jayalalithaa installed a life-size bronze statue of Thevar at the Nandanam junction facing the arterial Anna Salai in Chennai.

+Golden Armour

+Tamil Nadu opposition leader J. Jayalalithaa visited the Thevar memorial on 30 October 2010 during Gurupooja.
+Many from the Thevar community requested that she donate a gold armour for the statue.
+On 9 February 2014, J. Jayalalithaa, then Chief Minister of Tamil Nadu, donated a gold armour to cover the 3.5-foot-tall statue.
+The gold armour weighs 13 kg and is estimated to be worth Rs 4 crore.
+The armour is kept in a nationalized bank locker in Madurai, and will be taken out and handed over to the organizer of the memorial every year between 28 and 30 October to observe Thevar Jayanthi Celebrations.

 Political controversy

 The All India Forward Bloc, the political party to which Pasumpon Muthuramalingam Thevar belonged, has demanded that Thevar Jayanthi be declared a public holiday in Tamil Nadu.

-The event is not entirely uncontroversial.
-The CPI(ML) Liberation has charged that the Tamil Nadu government should stop sponsoring Thevar Jayanthi celebrations, claiming that the event is utilized by casteist forces.
+The event has faced some controversy.
+The CPI(ML) Liberation has charged that the Tamil Nadu government should stop sponsoring Thevar Jayanthi celebrations, claiming that the event is exploited by the Casteist forces.

+The Thevar community is spread largely across the Madurai belt which includes Theni, Dindigul, Sivaganga, and Ramanathapuram.
+Historically, the Thevars have been a politically influential community and fall under the MBC in the caste category.